5 Effective Burn-Out Strategies For Business Owners During The Holidays

 These are just a few of many examples of activities you could do to relieve your stress.
 As you work on these strategies you'll naturally realize others that work for you.
 Do those.

-Everyone is different but everyone experiences stress; business owners more than most.
+Everyone is different, but everyone experiences stress, including business owners, more than most.

 Tackle it early to ensure you make it through this season and you're able to enjoy it!